NervanaSystems/ngraph/doc/sphinx/source/howto/tune-for-deployment.rst

 ways to command your training or inference computations to run the way you want.

-In this section, which was written for framework architects or engineers who are optimizing an new or less widely-supported framework, we provide some of our learnings from the work we've done in developing our custom bridge code, such as that for our `ngraph tensorflow bridge` code.
+In this section, which was written for framework architects or engineers who are optimizing a new or less widely-supported framework, we provide some of our learnings from the work we've done in developing our custom bridge code, such as that for our `ngraph tensorflow bridge`_ code.

 Indeed, how this has worked :doc:`for many <../framework-integration-guides>` of the "direct optimizations" we've shared with the developer community,